manojpramesh/solidity-cheatsheet/README.md

 ### Creating contracts using `new`

-Contract can be created from another contract using `new` keyword.
-Source of the contract has to be known in advance.
+Contracts can be created from another contract using `new` keyword.
+The source of the contract has to be known in advance.

 ```
 contract A {